NamitS27/Blog-Progress-Tracker/README.md

 - `create-blog`

-Creates a blog based on details like title and the type of the blog.
+Creates a blog based on details like title, type and the content of the blog.

-- `update-blog`

-Updates the blog title as well as adds / updates the content present inside the blog.

 - `log-time`